The Vanessa Beecroft case: art, sexism and the objectification of the female body

 “Martyrdom by proxy”; this is how one might describe the work of Vanessa Beecroft, famous for her performances featuring a group of women who are almost always undressed or half-naked, arranged in static choreographies that last for hours.
 Contemporary statues called upon to bear on their shoulders the weight of a patriarchal and capitalist culture, of which Beecroft is perhaps the unwitting bearer.

 Born in Genoa, raised on Lake Garda, a graduate of the Brera Academy of Fine Arts and subsequently established on the international scene, Vanessa Beecroft is today one of the world’s best-known Italian artists.
-Her track record is impressive, with performances staged in some of the world’s most prestigious museums.
+Her track record is impressive, with performances staged in the world’s most prestigious museums.
 But behind this façade of legitimacy and gentrification, there seems to lie a dynamic of pressure and objectification, in the frantic search for a reaction from the public.

 The White Martyrdom

 This void becomes emblematic of a creative process that seems to proceed more out of inertia and a desire for visibility than out of conceptual necessity.
-Doing things just for the sake of doing them.

 The American cancellation